Ethereum Layer-2 Scaling Solutions

 With the explosion of Ethereum's ecological application, the transaction volume of the Ethereum network has risen sharply, and the price of ETH has also risen rapidly due to ecological development.

 The prosperity of DeFi has brought congestion in Ethereum, and users' frequent asset transfers to obtain maximum liquidity and mining profits continue to push up Gas fees.
-When ordinary users participate in these applications, transactions become slow, the network is congested, high Gas fees and the high price of ETH, an ordinary Defi contract call can even reach dozens of hundreds of dollars.
+When ordinary users participate in these applications, transactions become slow, the network is congested, with high gas fees and high price of ETH, an ordinary Defi contract call can even reach dozens of hundreds of dollars.

 Under this circumstance, the scaling of Ethereum is not only expected, but also the general trend.
 Only by alleviating this mechanism congestion and high handling fees, can the healthy development of the Ethereum ecology be realized.

 Basically, there are two ways to scale a blockchain:

 Layer 1——Onchain scaling，to work on the main chain itself to improve transaction capacity.

 Layer 2——Offchain scaling, to change how people use the blockchain.
 In other words, instead of putting all the interactions on the main chain, some can go off-chain to alleviate congestion.

 Sharding is ETH 2.0's scalability solution that will take place when Ethereum moves its consensus mechanism from Proof of Work (PoW) to Proof of Stake (PoS).
 This is a complex, major upgrade, and it is a Layer-1 solution.